syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/140_mqtt/002_mqtt_destination_options.md

 |Required: |  yes|

-*Description:* Specifies the hostname or IP address, and the port number of the MQTT broker to which syslog-ng OSE will send the log messages.
+*Description:* Specifies the hostname or IP address, and the port number of the MQTT broker to which {{ site.product.short_name }} will send the log messages.

 Syntax: \<protocol type\>://\<host\>:\<port\>